You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Early Help Plan- accessing additional family support and medical advice if appropriate.

-Involvement of the Learning Inclusion Team and the Social/Communication Team can provide advice and additional resources for managing behaviour and avoiding exclusions.
+Involvement of the Learning Inclusion Team (LBAT) and the Social/Communication Team can provide advice and additional resources for managing behaviour and avoiding exclusions.

 HOW WILL MY CHILD BE ABLE TO CONTRIBUTE HIS OR HER VIEWS?